 The quality of our air is important to all of us and we all have a part to play in maintaining good air quality.
 This section contains information and reports on citizen science projects that aim to increase the understanding and engagement of individuals and communities in air quality.

 In 2013, Scotland’s environment web funded a research programme that looked at how citizen science techniques can be used to monitor urban air quality and drive behavioural change.
 Scottish Environment Protection Agency (SEPA) worked with Institute of Occupational Medicine (IOM), NERC Centre for Ecology and Hydrology (CEH), University of Aberdeen and The Conservation Volunteers (TCV) to design an air quality programme that would engage the public through citizen science.
 The objectives of the study were to:

-The overall aim of the research was to expand on the capabilities in the area of citizen science, building on the existing projects and networks including Scotland’s environment web, CAMERAS and Scotland Counts while linking across to air quality.
+The overall aim of the research was to expand on the capabilities in the area of citizen science, building on the existing projects and networks including Scotland’s environment web, and Scotland Counts while linking across to air quality.